Timoreee/slss-programming-2023-24/Notes/Natural Language Processing.md

 String methods allow us to modify strings.

-Say for example, we want ot make all od the characters of a string lowercase
+Say for example, we want it make all ofthe characters of a string lowercase

 ```python
 mr_ubial_yelling = "YOU SHOULD PUSH YOUR CHAIRS IN"